apache/camel/MIGRATION.md

 The class `org.apache.camel.processor.loadbalancer.SimpleLoadBalancerSupport` has been removed, instead use `org.apache.camel.processor.loadbalancer.LoadBalancerSupport`.

+#### JMX events

+All the events from package `org.apache.camel.management.event` has been moved to the class `org.apache.camel.spi.CamelEvent` as sub-classes, for example the event for CamelContext started would be `CamelEvent.CamelContextStartedEvent`.

 #### AdviceWith

 Testing using `adviceWith` currently needs to be changed from: